NijTeck/Covid_GeoTracker/README.md

 Covid_GeoTracker

-This web app will determine hotspot for covid impactation based on given location, and also provide location on a travel route along with population density, using both the weather API and the Geo_location API.
-This project will include as simply two page HTML, along with advanced CSS stylyings.
+This web app will determine the current data for covid impactation based on given location, and also spit out the population of that country (country, and also < (future addition)provide location on a travel route along with population density>, using both the weather API and the Geo_location API.
+This project will include as simply one page HTML, along with advanced stylyings( Foundation).

 ## Table of Contents (Optional)